-City College of San Francisco: Art 101 at the Legion of Honor
+City College of San Francisco: Art 123U French Art at the Legion of Honor

 This fall, City College of San Francisco will host a semester-long class at the Legion of Honor.
-Using the museum's collection as a launchpad, professor Diana Scott presents a survey of the achievements, influences, and intercultural relationships in painting, sculpture, and architecture in Western Art from 35,000 BCE to 500 CE (Prehistoric–Early Middle Ages).
-Students will learn to identify major works of art and to place them in the context of the artistic, philosophical, cultural, religious, and historical background in which they were created.
-The course will also include information on art terminology, techniques, aesthetics, and provide opportunities to discuss, critically analyze, and write about art.
-Submit a CCSF application to enroll in this class for credit (City College is free for San Francisco residents; unit fees apply for non-San Francisco residents), or enroll for no credit via Continuing Education ($205).
+Using the museum's collection as a launchpad and led by professor Nicole Oest, this course explores 18th-century French painting.
+Paintings will be discussed with both a critical and historical perspective with regard to cultural context and formal elements of style.
+Class meets Fridays from 2 to 5 pm in the Gunn Theater between August 23 through December 20, 2019.
+Submit a CCSF application to enroll in this class for credit (City College is free for San Francisco residents; unit fees apply for non-San Francisco residents), or enroll for no credit via Continuing Education.
 There are no prerequisites for this course.
-The syllabus is available here.

 Class Visits to the Works on Paper Collection

 The Achenbach Foundation for Graphic Arts houses the Museums’ collection of works on paper (prints, drawings, and photographs) and is available for classes of up to 15 students to engage with works from the permanent collection.
 Object selection and class sessions are coordinated by a curator in the department and visits are monitored by a FAMSF docent.